Just starting our story? Make sure you've read Chapter 1, Briar Rose, here. Follow it up with Chapter 2, Glass Rose, here.

 Elizabeth had had enough.
 She wished she could run and tell Madeline of the nefarious plot, but she knew the guards were at the door.
 Instead, she stormed out into the night to take a walk.

 Meanwhile, back in the tower, Madeline had had enough, too.
 “Okay, this whole thing is absolutely ridiculous,” she said to the little man.
 “I’m done with this.”
-She took off her outermost layer of skirt and began ripping it into strips, and typing the ends together, forming a crude rope.
+She took off her outermost layer of skirt and began ripping it into strips, tying the ends together, forming a crude rope.

 “This whole thing is ridiculous and I’m not going to be a part of it anymore.”
 She tied her rope to the top bedpost, and flung it out the window.
 She stumbled through the straw over to the dressing area, and grabbed the lamp.
 “I’m burning it all down.”
 She flung the lamp into the middle of the straw, where it smashed and started to burn.
 The little man screamed, and with a strange popping noise, he had vanished.

-The room was starting to lightt up, spreading quickly through the straw.
+The room was starting to light up, flames spreading quickly through the straw.
 Madeline stopped and smiled for just a moment, before hoisting herself out the window, and guiding herself down her makeshift rope.

 No need.
 Madeline descended the tower as if she’d done it 1,000 times before (must be in her genes, Elizabeth thought), and jumped the final few feet down, landing easily into a rolling motion and winding up at Elizabeth’s feet.
 Madeline popped up, completely unphased.
 “Oh, hey,” she said to Elizabeth, who looked astounded.